 Item # 3 Stays

 This is probably the most misunderstood bit in the Victorian undergarment collection.
 This is the garment that we like to stick our collective 21st century nose in and refuse to understand.
 Let me get a few misconceptions out of the way right away.
 First, a properly fitting corset would feel just as good to a Victorian woman as a properly fitting bra feels best to us today.
 She would feel just as uncomfortable in a brassiere as you would feel in a corset if you just grabbed one and put it on.
 Second, writer’s take creative licence with stays, and they always will.
 Stays, put on properly, can take as long as thirty minutes and a minimum of five to allow your body to gradually get used to it.
 They do not damage organs.
 Women still corset today and, when done as it was originally, can actually be beneficial for back pain sufferers.
-Think about the braces they make men where who lift for their jobs…they are corsets.
+Think about the braces they make men wear who lift for their jobs…they are corsets.
 Some men actually wore stays during the Victorian era as well, but that is for another post.
-Lastly, you should never, EVER release the busk (the front closures) on a corset to remove it.
+Lastly, you should never, EVER release the busk (the front closures) on a corset to remove it, even if you’re not cinched 2-4″ as was common then.
 The heart is a powerful thing and when the blood flow changes that rapidly within your body, the most likely thing that will happen is that you would pass out.
 As I said, if you read bodice-ripper fiction, they take a bit of creative license here but if you enjoy it, you can probably suspend your expectation of reality.
 This is also why women couldn’t have “pulled down” their drawers, they would have had to completely undress.

 There are two types of common Victorian corset and which one you had would have been determined by your stature.
 If you were short-waisted, you most likely would have worn under-bust style stays.
 If you had a longer or more curvy body (yes, there were curvaceous women then too!) you would have worn a full corset that would have acted as both a body-shaper and a bra all in one.
 Probably most interesting of all, they made stays specifically suited for various activities, bathing/swimming, riding (these stop just under the navel and are curved up on the sides), and even maternity.
 A woman, as in those from and originally from Europe, would not have left their home without one.
 The chemise was just not sturdy enough to provide needed stability for the activities women did, especially pioneer women.